 ESTABLISHMENT OF VIGIL MECHANISM

-In accordance with Section 152 of the Companies Act 2013 Mr. Amit Dalmia and Mr.David Lawrence Johnson will retire by rotation at this Annual General Meeting andare eligible for re-election.
+In accordance with Section 152 of the Companies Act 2013 Mr. Amit Dalmia and Mr.David Lawrence Johnson will retire by rotation at the ensuing Annual General Meeting andare eligible for re-election.

-The profiles of the present directors including the directors seeking re-appointment atthe ensuing Annual General Meeting are provided in the Annual Report.
+The profiles of the present directors including the directors seeking appointment/re-appointment at the ensuing Annual General Meeting are provided in the Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT